JeremiahKaren/35percent.github.io/_posts/2017-04-29-blackfriars-affordable-housing-circus.md

 ![](http://35percent.org/img/mtbfeb2017.png)
 *Extract from Southwark's [Market Trends Bulletin Feb 2017](http://www.2.southwark.gov.uk/downloads/download/4454/southwark_housing_market_trends_bulletin)*

-What we are seeing at Blackfriars Circus is the introduction of two-tier council housing.
-Southwark has recently proposed [introducing](http://35percent.org/img/lbsprwaitinglist.pdf) an 'intermediate waiting list' with higher rents, specifically for the discounted market rented housing that developers are providing instead of social rent.
-The intermediate waiting list will also provide tenants for Southwark's own intermediate rent homes, homes that will no doubt join the pseudo-council homes of Blackfriars Circus as part of the 11000 council homes build programme.
+What we are seeing at Blackfriars Circus is a desperate attempt by Southwark to deliver on its [failing manifesto promise](/the-southwark-clearances) to deliver 11,000 new council homes.

+By buying up section 106 properties Southwark Council is not adding to the amount of social housing stock in the borough.
+It is simply buying homes that already exist and that housing associations would have otherwise bought and let as social housing.

 __Footnotes:__